Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Design of

-} The UE deployment features both crop and livestock farms, farm facilities (e.g., grain mills, grain bins, and biorefineries), as well as agriculture vehicles, robots, UAVs, and phenotyping cameras and sensors.
+To capture the application context of rural wireless, \ara\ deploys 50+ User Equipment (UEs) across agriculture farms and rural communities around the \araran\ sites.
+The UE deployment features both crop and livestock farms, farm facilities (e.g., grain mills, grain bins, and biorefineries), as well as agriculture vehicles, robots, UAVs, and phenotyping cameras and sensors.
 In rural communities, the UEs are deployed at city water towers, municipal airports, buses, and public safety vehicles such as fire and police vehicles.
 The UE deployment captures diverse rural wireless use cases in agriculture and communities, and it enables integrative wireless and application experiments in real-world rural settings, thus facilitating wireless and application co-evolution.